Reflex Sympathetic Dystrophy Syndrome

 electric nerve stimulation, and deep brain or spinal cord stimulation, is the modern-day

-stimuli, including heat or massage.
-Electrical stimulation, no matter what form, involves a
+of stimuli, including heat or massage.
+Electrical stimulation, no matter what form,

-major surgical procedure and is not for everyone, nor is it 100 percent effective.
-The
+involves a major surgical procedure and is not for everyone, nor is it 100 percent

-following techniques each require specialized equipment and personnel trained in the
+effective.
+The following techniques each require specialized equipment and personnel

 TENS uses tiny electrical pulses, delivered through the skin to nerve fibers, to cause

-pain relief.
-There is also evidence that TENS can activate subsets of peripheral nerve fibers
+temporary pain relief.
+There is also evidence that TENS can activate subsets of

-the body.
-The patient is then able to deliver an electrical current as needed to the affected
+area of the body.
+The patient is then able to deliver an electrical current as needed to

-spinal cord.
-The patient is able to deliver a pulse of electricity to the spinal cord using a
+the spinal cord.
+The patient is able to deliver a pulse of electricity to the spinal cord

 Deep brain or intracerebral stimulation is considered an extreme treatment and involves